Healthy basil seed drink by Mr Basil with kiwi, pomegranate, and pineapple flavors alongside a glass of lemon basil seed water.

 What is tukmaria?

 Tukmaria is another South Asian name for sabja seeds.
 It refers to the same product.
-You will see it in traditional recipes, Ayurvedic references, and on some product packaging.

 Can you drink sabja seeds every morning?

 Yes.
 Many people soak a teaspoon of sabja seeds in a glass of water overnight or first thing in the morning and drink it before breakfast.
 This is a traditional practice and a practical way to get a daily dose of fibre and hydration.
-Start with a small amount if you are not used to high-fibre foods.

 What drinks can you make with sabja seeds?